← Back to Blog

 Is Bumble BFF good for making friends?

 Bumble BFF works well if you live in a major city and want in-person meetups.
 Its swipe format and 24-hour message expiry creates urgency that some find motivating.
-The downside: it favors extroverts and people with high social bandwidth.
-Many introverts find deeper results on apps like Introvrs or Boo.
+The downside: it favors people with high social bandwidth who can move fast.
+Many people who want more deliberate connection find deeper results on apps like Introvrs or Boo.

 Are there free friendship apps?